jkassis/folio/README.md

 Here are some interesting links:

 * [GAS: Game Animation System](https://github.com/jkassis/gas)
-  I just put this together for a fun glimpse of my game-development and front-end skills.
+  Provides a fun glimpse of my game-development and front-end skills.

   I also intend to use this as a pivot-point for learning other languages.
 While I've done C++ before, translating this will freshen those chops.
 I'm also planning for a Rust translation and more.